4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Number of States

-This property sets the exact number of states present in the picture used as the icon for a button.
+This property sets the exact number of states present in the picture used as the icon for a button or a check box.
 In general, a button icon includes four states: active, clicked, mouse over and inactive.

 Each state is represented by a different picture.
 In the source picture, the states must be stacked vertically:

 ![](assets/en/property_numberOfStates.png)

+The following states are represented:
+1. button not clicked / check box unchecked (variable value=0)
+2. button clicked / check box checked (variable value=1)
+3. roll over
+4. disabled

 #### JSON Grammar